 Northwest Work Loft’s history, amenities, and location make it the ideal workspace.

 What many of our tenants love most about Northwest Work Lofts is the character of the building.
 In a city increasingly defined by new construction with cookie-cutter features, our landmark lofts are known for their heavy timber, high ceilings, exposed wood beams and columns, expansive windows, and sweeping views of Elliott Bay.
 The space’s historic integrity gives tenants a window into Belltown’s artistic past, just as its prime location offers easy access to the waterfront and the neighborhood’s many parks, restaurants, and bars.
+Our work lofts for rent are located in 3131 Western Ave, Seattle, WA.

 The Northwest Work Lofts’ history began in the roaring ’20s.
 In 1927, O.M.
 Kulien constructed all three buildings to serve as an industrial warehouse and manufacturing facility.
 The Depression soon forced Kulien to return the buildings to the Seattle Trust and Savings Bank; and the bank contracted young E.W.
 Andrews to manage the property, then known as the Northwest Industrial Buildings.